 Stonemill Center and Floral Finance are related parties to William C. St. Laurent, the Chairman of our Board of Directors.
-For the year ended December 31, 2018, the Company incurred expenses payable to the Stonemill Center for reimbursement of legal fees amounting to \$16,627, expenses payable to Floral Finance for reimbursement of legal fees amounting to \$9,849.
+For the nine months ended September 30, 2018, the Company incurred expenses payable to the Stonemill Center for reimbursement of legal fees amounting to \$16,627, expenses payable to Floral Finance for reimbursement of legal fees amounting to \$9,849.